 The main entrance to this market is at Chau Long Str. while it has another smaller gate at Tran Vu Str., this smaller gate is just off Truc Bach Lake.
 View on map

-From Hoan Kiem Lake, you can get the taxi (30.000 – 50.000 VND) or just walk to Chau Long market via Hang Ngang – Hang Dao Street – Hang Than street – Nguyen Truong To street.
-At the end of Nguyen Truong To street, you will find the corner where Chau Long market located.
+From Hoan Kiem Lake, you can get a taxi (30.000 – 50.000 VND) or just walk to Chau Long market via Hang Ngang – Hang Dao Street – Hang Than street – Nguyen Truong To street.
+At the end of Nguyen Truong To street, you will find the corner where Chau Long market is located.

 The market opens from early morning till late afternoon.

 The market brings you a taste of local.
 Like other local markets in different regions in Vietnam, playing an important role in the local life, the market is the commercial trade point where local merchants sell live animals (chicken, ducks, pigs…), fish, vegetables…

 Local Hanoi people visit their market in the early morning and late afternoon to prepare meals, most of them are older women as they have plenty of time.
 Traditional Vietnamese cooking meals are made from very fresh ingredients so we visit the market quite often (once or twice a day).
 Thus, in the morning you will find many retired women visiting the market to buy food while there would be more office women visiting the market on the way back home.
 The market served food supply for thousands of locals living around.